Pandaqi/Pandaqi-Studio/pandaqi-studio/content/pirate-drawingbeard/_index.md

 ---
 type: "single"
-draft: false
 gamepage: true
 boardgame: true

 title: "Pirate Drawingbeard"
-headerTitle: "Pirate Drawingbeard | Unravel cryptic drawings to find the secret treasures"
+headerTitle: "Unravel cryptic drawings to find the secret treasures"
 blurb: "1-6 pirates try to discover the secret (drawn) hints of the other players, to find the treasure before the others"

-fullHeaderImg: "pirate_drawingbeard_header"
-headerImg: "pirate_drawingbeard_header"

-headerThumb: "favicon"

 customHeight: "small"
 headerDarkened: true